moxieBKjazzy/iowastateparks/pages/establishment.md

 ---

 [^1]: <a href="http://cdm16001.contentdm.oclc.org/cdm/singleitem/collection/p16001coll36/id/125/rec/62">Landscape Development Plan for Ledges State Park</a> <b>Rights</b>: The copyright and related rights status of this Item has been reviewed by the Iowa State University Library, but the Library was unable to make a conclusive determination as to the copyright status of the Item (Rightsstatements.org UND 1.0).
 If you have any information that can contribute to identifying or locating the rights-holder(s) please notify the Iowa State University Library Digital Initiatives Program (digital@iastate.edu).
 The original object is available at the Iowa State University Library Special Collections and University Archives (archives@iastate.edu).
+[^2]: Federal Writers’ Project of the Works Progress Administration for the State of Iowa, Iowa, a Guide to the Hawkeye State(New York: Viking Press, c1938), 121. http://archive.org/details/iowaguidetohawke00federich
-[^2]: Harlan, Edgar R., Introduction to Iowa Parks: Conservation of Iowa Historic, Scenic and Scientific Areas, Report of the State Board of Conservation (Des Moines: State of Iowa, 1919).
+[^3]: Harlan, Edgar R., Introduction to Iowa Parks: Conservation of Iowa Historic, Scenic and Scientific Areas, Report of the State Board of Conservation (Des Moines: State of Iowa, 1919).
-[^3]: Conard, Rebecca.
+[^4]: Conard, Rebecca.
 "The Legacy of Hope from an Era of Despair: The CCC and Iowa State Parks."
 The University of Iowa Libraries Special Collections & University Archives.
 Accessed 9/8/2017. http://www.lib.uiowa.edu/scua/bai/conard.htm
-[^4]: Conard, Rebecca.
+[^5]: Conard, Rebecca.
 "The Legacy of Hope from an Era of Despair: The CCC and Iowa State Parks."
 The University of Iowa Libraries Special Collections & University Archives.
 Accessed 9/8/2017. http://www.lib.uiowa.edu/scua/bai/conard.htm